sophias1993/presentation/presentation3.md

-Generational Economics Question 1
+Part A: Generational Economics
 ================

 ------------------------------------------------------

+Question 1:

-Question 1: The "golden rule" is the level at which steady-state consumption is at a maximum, given the parameters of the model.
+ The "golden rule" is the level at which steady-state consumption is at a maximum, given the parameters of the model.
 Steady state consumption is?

 --------------------------------------------------------------
 Answer question 1

 ----------

 The "golden rule" is the level at which steady-state consumption is at a maximum, given the parameters of the model.
 Steady state consumption is